St Martin's Lane

-St Martin's Lane is a street in the City of Westminster, which runs from the church of St Martin-in-the-Fields, after which it is named, near Trafalgar Square northwards to Long Acre.
+St Martin's Lane is a street in the City of Westminster, which runs from the church of St Martin-in-the-Fields, after which it is named, near Trafalgar Square, northwards to Long Acre.
 At its northern end, it becomes Monmouth Street.
 St Martin's Lane and Monmouth Street together form the B404.

+St Martin's Lane should not be confused with St Martin's Street, which is located near Leicester Square on the north side of the National Gallery.

 History

-The street was first built up in 1610 when Robert Cecil, 1st Earl of Salisbury was granted 5 acre of land on the street's west side.
+The street was first built up in 1610 when Robert Cecil, 1st Earl of Salisbury, was granted 5 acre of land on the street's west side.
 It was originally known as West Church Lane; the current name dates from 1618.

-A narrow street with relatively little traffic, St Martin's Lane is home to the English National Opera at the Coliseum Theatre, as well as two other theatres, the Duke of York's Theatre and the Noël Coward Theatre, second-hand bookshops, antique dealers and high class gentlemen's outfitters.
+A narrow street with relatively little traffic, St Martin's Lane is home to the English National Opera at the Coliseum Theatre, as well as two other theatres, the Duke of York's Theatre and the Noël Coward Theatre, second-hand bookshops, antique dealers, and high-class gentlemen's outfitters.
 It also has a large number of cafes and a music shop aimed at opera and theatre goers.
 The theatrical agency set up by Peggy Ramsay in 1953 was located in Goodwin's Court, an alley leading off the lane.

-Two pedestrian alleys, St Martin's Court and Cecil Court, connect St Martin's Lane with Charing Cross Road have similar usage.
+Two pedestrian alleys, St Martin's Court and Cecil Court, connect St Martin's Lane with Charing Cross Road and have similar usage.

-In the 18th-century St Martin's Lane was noted for the Academy founded by William Hogarth and later for premises of cabinet-makers and "upholsterers" such as Thomas Chippendale, who moved to better premises there in 1753, Vile and Cobb, and William Hallett around the corner in Newport Street.
+In the 18th-century St Martin's Lane was noted for the academy founded by William Hogarth and later for premises of cabinet-makers and "upholsterers" such as Thomas Chippendale, who moved to better premises there in 1753, Vile and Cobb, and William Hallett around the corner in Newport Street.

+The company Macmillan & Co.
+Limited was situated in St. Martin's Street, which also resulted in the founding of the name carrying St. Martin's Press in the United States.